mikacousin/olc/index.md

 - Toggle MIDI button to quit learning mode
 - Play with buttons and faders on your controllers
 > Note:
-> For now, MIDI mapping isn't save.
+> MIDI mapping is save in ASCII files.

 ### Open Sound Control
 By default olc listen on port 7000 and send infos to IP address 10.0.0.3, port 9000.